voynovscloud/devops-lab/README.md

 - **Database Integration** - PostgreSQL support with connection pooling
 - **Security Scanning** - Trivy vulnerability detection
 - **High Availability** - Multi-replica deployments

 ---

+## 💼 Interview Talking Points

+### "Tell me about this project" (30 seconds)

+*"I built a full end-to-end DevOps platform from scratch.
+It includes a Node.js app with PostgreSQL, Docker containerization, Kubernetes orchestration with Helm, ArgoCD for GitOps, CI/CD with GitHub Actions and Jenkins, Terraform for AWS infrastructure, and complete monitoring with Prometheus and Grafana.
+Everything is automated and production-ready."*

+### "How does your CI/CD work?"
+(35 seconds)

+*"On git push, GitHub Actions triggers: runs npm tests, builds a Docker image, pushes it to GitHub Container Registry, and auto-bumps the Helm chart version.
+ArgoCD watches the Git repo and detects the change, then automatically deploys to Kubernetes.
+Jenkins is also configured to show knowledge of traditional CI/CD.
+The entire flow is hands-off after the initial push."*

+### "Explain your AWS architecture" (45 seconds)

+*"I used Terraform to provision a production-grade AWS setup: VPC with 2 public and 2 private subnets across availability zones, Internet and NAT gateways for controlled traffic flow, an EKS cluster in private subnets for security, and RDS PostgreSQL also in private subnets with automated backups.
+The app runs on managed node groups with auto-scaling.
+This follows AWS Well-Architected Framework principles and costs approximately $180-240/month."*

+### "What is GitOps and why use it?"
+(30 seconds)

+*"GitOps means Git is the single source of truth.
+With ArgoCD, I define my desired state in Git, and ArgoCD continuously syncs the cluster to match it.
+If I want to scale from 2 to 5 replicas, I just update values.yaml and push.
+ArgoCD detects the change and applies it automatically.
+This gives me version control, audit trails, easy rollbacks, and eliminates manual kubectl commands."*

+### "How do you handle monitoring?"
+(25 seconds)

+*"I configured Prometheus with ServiceMonitor for automatic metrics discovery.
+It scrapes the app every 30 seconds for CPU, memory, request rates, and custom metrics.
+Grafana visualizes this data with dashboards.
+I also implemented HPA (Horizontal Pod Autoscaler) that scales between 2-10 replicas based on CPU and memory thresholds.
+This ensures the app handles traffic spikes automatically."*

+### "What was your biggest learning?"
+(35 seconds)

+*"Understanding how everything connects: GitHub Actions builds and tests, Docker images are pushed to a registry, Helm packages the deployment, ArgoCD pulls changes and applies them to Kubernetes, Prometheus monitors the running pods, and Grafana visualizes it all.
+The infrastructure itself is code managed by Terraform.
+I learned to think like a DevOps engineer — automate everything, use Git as source of truth, and make systems self-healing."*

+### "Why is this production-ready?"
+(20 seconds)

+*"This follows real-world best practices: Infrastructure as Code, GitOps, private subnets for security, multi-AZ deployment for high availability, monitoring and alerting, auto-scaling, health checks, database in private subnet with backups, CI/CD automation, and proper resource limits.
+It's not a tutorial — it's how companies actually deploy microservices."*

+---

+## 🎤 One-Sentence Elevator Pitch

+**"I built a production-ready DevOps platform using Kubernetes, Terraform, GitOps, CI/CD pipelines, and full AWS infrastructure — demonstrating the complete lifecycle from code commit to automated cloud deployment with monitoring."**

+---